gozaru48/pte-practice-log/di_templates.md

-# 🖼️ Describe Image Templates
+# Describe Image - Template Collection

-## 🧪 General Structure

-1. **Intro**: This image illustrates a [type of graph/image], which provides information about [topic].
-2. **Details**: The most noticeable trend is that [main point], followed by [second point].
-3. **Conclusion**: Overall, it can be concluded that [summary/insight].
+This document contains structured templates and sample expressions for the Describe Image section of the PTE Academic exam.

 ---

-## 📊 Bar Chart Template
+## Generic Template

-"This bar chart illustrates the comparison of X and Y over a certain period.
-It is clear that [highest bar] is the highest, while [lowest bar] is the lowest.
-Overall, this chart shows a [trend/conclusion]."
+1. Introduction:
+   "The image shows a [type of visual], providing information about [topic or data]."

+2. Description:
+   "The most prominent feature is [main trend or element].
+It also highlights [second feature or supporting detail]."

+3. Conclusion:
+   "In conclusion, this image illustrates [overall trend, implication, or insight]."

 ---

+## Sample – Bar Chart

+"This bar chart presents a comparison between X and Y across several categories.
+The highest value appears in [category], while the lowest is in [category].
+Overall, the chart shows a clear trend of [observation]."

+---

-## 📈 Line Graph Template
+## Sample – Line Graph

-"This line graph demonstrates the trend of [topic] over time.
+"This line graph displays the change in [topic] over time.
-There is a noticeable increase/decrease in [key element].
+There is a noticeable upward/downward trend in [key element].
-In summary, the graph highlights [main takeaway]."
+It suggests that [interpretation]."

+---

+## Sample – Pie Chart

+"This pie chart illustrates the proportion of different components contributing to [topic].
+The largest segment is [component], followed by [component].
+This indicates that [implication or analysis]."